Jane Long (climatologist): Life

 Long received her bachelor's degree in biomedical engineering from the Brown University School of Engineering and her master's and doctorate from the University of California, Berkeley.

 From 1997 to 2003 Long served as the dean of the Mackay School of Earth Sciences and Engineering at the University of Nevada, Reno.

-Long currently works as a climate strategist at the California Council on Science and Technology.
+Long is a senior fellow at the California Council on Science and Technology.